S. Koreas Yoon Given Until Saturday To Appear For Questioning: Yonhap - UrduPoint

 The president and some of his inner circle face possible life imprisonment, or even the death penalty, if found guilty.
 He remains under a travel ban.

-On Tuesday, prosecutors warned Yoon to appear for questioning over his martial law bid by Saturday or face a potential arrest warrant, Yonhap said citing the prosecution.
+On Tuesday, prosecutors warned Yoon to appear for questioning over the martial law bid by Saturday or face a potential arrest warrant, Yonhap said citing the prosecution.

-The joint investigation unit also launched a raid on Yoon's security service in an attempt to obtain phone records, the news agency said.

 South Korea's Constitutional Court on Monday began proceedings against Yoon and has around six months to determine whether to uphold his impeachment.